 What Is The Best Type Of External Wall Insulation?

-The problem with external wall insulation is understanding your different options.
+The problem with external wall insulation is understanding your different options and which solution is actually the best for your property.
 The main aim is to be warmer, of course, but what about cost?
 Effectiveness?
 Environmental impact?

 In this article, we’ll take you through your options, and discuss which is the best external wall insulation system for you.
 We’ve split it into two categories – the insulation material itself, and the render that covers the system.